About this Program

 Students in the major take advantage of nationally and internationally respected faculty, particularly in the final undergraduate independent project.
 Student work shows strength in ecologically based planning and design, urban issues, and conservation; all of strategic concern in Florida and elsewhere.

 Required field trips broaden and expand students' educational experiences.
 Students may have the opportunity to attend state and national professional meetings.

-Critical Tracking records each student’s progress in courses that are required for entry to each major.
+Critical Tracking records each student’s progress in courses that are required for progress toward each major.
 Please note the critical-tracking requirements below on a per-semester basis.

 Equivalent critical-tracking courses as determined by the State of Florida Common Course Prerequisites may be used for transfer students.